nataliecosta0/nataliecosta0/README.md

 I'm Natalie Costa

 🔭 I’m currently working as Software Quality Assurance Analyst with Web and Mobile Test Automation\
-🌱 I’m currently learning about Flutter
+🌱 I’m currently learning about Dart and Flutter

 ----